Anomalies

 - Sort your attention by severity: duplicate payments ≥ $1,000 and duplicate invoice/bill payments are flagged High.

-- Dismissals suppress by fingerprint, not by learning — use clear structured reasons and notes so teammates know why something was cleared.
+- Dismissals suppress the same finding on future scans — use clear structured reasons and notes so teammates know why something was cleared.

 - Duplicate-vendor findings include a Merge vendors action; use it to clean up the vendor list and keep future matching accurate.